Orlando Arcia Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.6 K/9, which ranks 19th in MLB.
+- The Diamondbacks pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks' 4.30 team ERA ranks 16th among all league pitching staffs.
+- The Diamondbacks have the 18th-ranked team ERA across all MLB pitching staffs (4.31).

-- The Diamondbacks rank 18th in baseball in home runs given up (66 total, 1.1 per game).
+- The Diamondbacks rank 18th in baseball in home runs allowed (67 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.